Wrestling - Rules & Regulations | Girls Wrestling | Sports | Wisconsin Interscholastic Athletic Association

 Wisconsin Weight Management Plan

 Wisconsin wrestlers will now follow the NFHS 1.5% per week weight loss plan.
 Once the minimum weight for wrestlers is established, they will be allowed to lose 1.5% of their body weight to reach the minimum weight.
-Coaches will enter the wrestler's weigh in from each competition into TrackWrestling and a new plan might be established.
+Coaches will enter the wrestler's weigh in from each competition into USA Bracketing and a new plan might be established.

 For details, click HERE.
 For Frequently Asked Questions, click Here.